The pros and cons of childminders

 - Childminders look after smaller groups of children, so they often get to know you and your child really well and can offer more personal support to your child.

-- As childminders are self-employed they can set their own hours, and are able to offer more flexibility on drop off and pick up times, and help in emergencies.
+- As childminders are self-employed they can set their own hours (click here to find out more), and are able to offer more flexibility on drop off and pick up times, and help in emergencies.

 - If you’re eligible for tax credits, you may be able to get help with your childcare costs.